Ports of Call

 What to see in Cyprus

--Nicosia's Old Town district is a UNESCO World Heritage Site, and a wonderful place to wander around with your camera.
+-Nicosia's Old Town district is a UNESCO World Heritage Site, and a wonderful place to wander around with a camera.

 -The archaeological site of Ancient Kourin, located outside Limassol, offers visitors a fascinating glimpse into the island's history.

--The creepy Agia Solomoni Catacombs in Cato Paphos are intriguing.
+-The creepy Agia Solomoni Catacombs in Kato Paphos are intriguing.

 What to do in Cyprus